codeburr/pyraffle/README.md

 3- Execute "python <raffle.py filepath>" in the console.

-The result will be shown in the console and in the "log.txt" file as well.
+The result will be shown in the console and in a "log.txt" file that will be created automatically.